 - c.
-Impact on Construction Industry Performance – must demonstrate innovative approaches that have a positive impact on society by striving to achieve one or more National Construction Technology Goals.
+Impact on Construction Industry Performance - must demonstrate innovative approaches that have a positive impact on society.

 III.
 The award is not restricted to members of the Society.
 Current ASCE staff are not eligible for nomination.
 No innovation may receive the award more than once.

 IV.
-The award committee shall be composed of five members, including representatives from the two previous award winning innovations, one representative appointed by the Charles Pankow Foundation, and two representatives appointed by the ASCE Industry Leaders Council.
+The Award Selection Committee shall be composed of five members, including representatives from the two previous award winning innovations, one representative appointed by the Charles Pankow Foundation, and two representatives appointed by the ASCE Industry Leaders Council.
 Members shall serve staggered two-year terms.
-The committee shall be chaired by the Charles Pankow Foundation representative.
+The Award Selection Committee shall be chaired by the Charles Pankow Foundation representative.
 The Editor-in-Chief of Civil Engineering magazine shall serve as the non-voting Secretary.

-V. The committee shall submit its recommendation to the Executive Committee of the ASCE Board of Direction for approval.
+V. The Award Selection Committee shall submit its recommendation to the Executive Committee of the ASCE Board of Direction for approval.